 In the meantime, Traverse City Whiskey Co. recently opened a tasting room in Ferndale, Michigan, which they call “The Outpost.”
 It’s the first location outside their Traverse City hometown located just minutes from Detroit.

 If anything stands out the most about Traverse City Whiskey Co., it’s the people.
-Frederickson talked a little about a cultural shift the company underwent at one point, identifying what they wanted to be and unifying the team with a common vision.
-Frederickson undoubtedly leads the charge and acknowledges he doesn’t have all the answers, seeking advice whenever it’s offered.
+Fredrickson talked a little about a cultural shift the company underwent at one point, identifying what they wanted to be and unifying the team with a common vision.
+Fredrickson undoubtedly leads the charge and acknowledges he doesn’t have all the answers, seeking advice whenever it’s offered.
 Maybe most importantly, I genuinely felt like the people I met within the company were relatable - people I’d enjoy sharing a drink with, and hope to again in the future.

 The current locations offer a nice distillery experience, but it’s clear the founders’ vision for what’s yet to come has created an undercurrent of excitement.
 Traverse City’s natural charm shows through in what’s been created so far, and provides inspiration for what’s on the horizon.